Milionerzy: Rules

 During the first eight episodes, the contestants play in the traditional format – with twelve questions and one million złoty to win, with the difference, however, that there is a custom second milestone (introduced in the original British version in 2018) – before asking a question for a given stake, the host asks whether this amount – after giving a correct answer to the question – is to become the guaranteed sum; the contestant can therefore set the second milestone according to their own preferences.

-Anyone who answers at least seven questions correctly advances to the final question.
+Anyone who answers at least seven questions correctly advances to the final episode.
 The finalists once again compete in Fastest Finger First.
-The winner of the elimination decides whether to keep their winnings from the elimination episode and end their appearance in the show, or play for two million, risking to end the game with lower winnings.
+The winner of the qualifying decides whether to keep their winnings from the qualifying episode and end their appearance in the show, or play for two million, risking to end the game with lower winnings.
 Before making a decision, the host informs how much of the original winnings the contestant will be able to keep regardless of the outcome of the game for two million.